astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 unfortunate that these names suggest object-orientation, but this is not the intent.

 STUDENT.
 I see what you are saying.
 Let's keep the objects simple -- to start, let's just do the terms of the simply typed lambda calculus (STLC).
-In that cases our classes will just be the types of STLC.
+In that case our classes will just be the types of STLC.
 The objects are run-time entities: essentially, our programs will be able to "compute" objects.
 So we need a way to return (or "lift") an object $o$ as a meta-level value $\lift{o}$.

 ADVISOR.
-Good idea.
 We are getting into many levels of meta -- there's the metalanguage we're using, Makam; there's the object language we are encoding, which is now becoming a metalanguage in itself, let's call that Heterogeneous Meta ML Light (HMML?); and there's the "object-object" language that HMML is manipulating.
 One option would be to have the object-object language be the